storm1822/JLPT-Five-A-Day/README.md

 - Add Titled Sections for user sentences, allowing dragging of sections, sentences.
 - When clicking Color Paelte highlighter need to unclude a text weight 800, also need a 'remove' styling option
 - Much later: Add a 'Cram' flashcard feature for Grammar points utilising the user sentences.
 Should be able to select 'seen' 'not seen' 'JLPTN_ level' 'Custom selection' and 'How many examples from each grammar point', basic Right or Wrong answers with JP Sentence on front, if Wrong then put card back in deck and reshuffle until deck is depleted.
+- Add a Flag Pole system to the Study Log = 'Add' Target date, and have a Emoji selector, and a text field for hover.
+With this, a user can set custom dates in the future as goals, like 'N3 JLPT TEST', "FINALS WEEK' etc. Will also add a Countdown to NEXT target date (Days Remaining counter)

 ---